emacsmirror/multistate/README.md

 * `multistate-suppress-no-digits`  -- do not use digits and minus sign as prefix arguments in `multistate-suppress-map` If set to `nil`, digits will be aliases for `C-<digit>` `universal-argument` functions.
 Defaults to `nil`
+* `multistate-suppress-no-digits`  -- do not use digits and minus sign as prefix arguments in `multistate-suppress-map` If set to `nil`, digits will be aliases for `C-<digit>` `universal-argument` functions.
+Defaults to `nil`
+* `multistate-deactivate-input-method-on-switch` -- deactivate multilingual input when switching states.
+Defaults to `t`

 ## `use-package` example ##